INTRODUCTION AND EPIDEMIOLOGY

 Estimated age-adjusted total prevalence of diabetes in people age 20 years or older, by race/ethnicity—United States, 2005.
 [Reproduced from the Centers for Disease Control and Prevention: National diabetes fact sheet: general information and national estimates on diabetes in the United States, 2005.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2005.]

 Diabetes reduces the life expectancy of its victims by approximately 10 years.
 Mortality and morbidity increase because of increased risk of cardiovascular disease, heart disease and stroke, visual impairment, renal disease, and amputations.
 The utilization of health care, including emergency care, is higher in patients with diabetes compared with that of nondiabetic subjects.
 The relative risk is estimated to be 1.23 (95% confidence interval [CI], 1.08–1.39) before the diagnosis and 2.41 (95% CI, 2.18–2.66) after diagnosis is made.3

 T2DM is a complex heterogeneous metabolic disorder, characterized by chronic elevation of plasma glucose levels.
 The pathogenesis is complex and involves interaction of both genetic (usually polygenic) and environmental (often lifestyle-related) factors.
 The most important pathophysiologic features of T2DM are decreased insulin sensitivity (insulin resistance) and impaired insulin secretion (Figure 224-2).

 Pathophysiology of type 2 diabetes mellitus.
-IFG = impaired fasting ...
+IFG = impaired fasting glucose; ...